First time dog owner guide

 If you’re planning on taking time off work to welcome your new puppy or dog home and settle them in, use that time to start working on getting them into a routine.
 Going straight from being around them constantly one week to leaving them alone for several hours straight the next will upset them and can lead to separation anxiety.

 Time spent alone should be built up gradually over time to a maximum of four hours.
-Your dog, or puppy, will do best if they learn to be comfortable with being left, and we have some great advice to help you with this here.
+Your dog, or puppy, will do best if they learn to be comfortable with being left.

 If you do work full time and aren’t able to take your dog to work with you, we strongly recommend finding a family member, pet sitter, or dog walker who will spend regular time with your dog when you’re not around during the day.